upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/muscle-bioamp-blip/index.rst

 .. rubric:: Footnotes

-.. [#] Please not that click board is a registered trademark of MIKROE thus you might see a white mark on the Muscle BioAmp Blip v0.1 pcbs (it was named as Muscle BioAmp Click earlier).
+.. [#] Please not that click board is a registered trademark of MIKROE thus you might see a white mark on the Muscle BioAmp Blip v0.1 pcbs (since the sensor was named as Muscle BioAmp Click earlier).
 .. [#] mikroBUS™ is a socket standard developed by MIKROE which enables hundreds of Click boards™ to be connected to the microcontroller or microprocessor.